aws-samples/eks-workshop/content/beginner/091_iam-groups/configure-aws-auth.md

 kind: ConfigMap
 {{< /output >}}

-We can leverage eksctl to get a list of all identity managed in our cluster.
+We can leverage eksctl to get a list of all identities managed in our cluster.
 Example:

 ```bash
 eksctl get iamidentitymapping --cluster eksworkshop-eksctl